-The human resources manager plays an important role in every company.
-They manage internal policies and procedures and ensure compliance.
-They are responsible for communicating the goals and vision of a company, and they contribute to the general growth of a company.
+The human resources manager plays a vital and central role in every company.
+Often, a job in human resources or people operations consists of a variety of functions and responsibilities.
+Commonly, human resources managers oversee internal policies and procedures, ensure legal compliance, communicate the goals and vision of a company, and contribute to the overall growth of a company.

 - Human Resources Manager Definition

 - HR Manager: Salary

 - HR Manager: Job Description

 - Qualifications for Human Resources Management

 An HR manager manages the rights and obligations of employees and helps them meet the goals of the organization.
 Duties and responsibilities include hiring and firing, performance management, and overseeing employee relations.
 A good HR manager makes sure all processes are working efficiently and effectively so that operations can run as smoothly as possible.